Quick answer

 Is Chinatown or Flushing better for dim sum?

 Both are excellent but different.
 Manhattan's Chinatown has the most walkable concentration of dim sum spots (Golden Unicorn, House of Joy, Nom Wah, Dim Sum Go Go all within blocks).
-Flushing has larger banquet-hall experiences (Asian Jewels, New Mulan) and arguably higher quality at lower prices.
-Reddit users consistently recommend Flushing for serious dim sum, but Chinatown is more accessible for tourists.
+Flushing has larger banquet-hall experiences (Asian Jewels, New Mulan) and arguably higher quality at lower prices. travelers consistently recommend Flushing for serious dim sum, but Chinatown is more accessible for tourists.

 How much does dim sum cost in NYC?